Olmectron/Forwarder3-DS-Web/README.md

-This was build using [Polymer Starter Kit](https://github.com/Polymer/polymer-starter-kit) template.
+This was built using [Polymer Starter Kit](https://github.com/Polymer/polymer-starter-kit) template.

 ### Usage